 (In \cite{Lee} a subset $C$ of $G$ is called normal if $gC = Cg$ for any $g \in G$; this is equivalent to saying that $C$ is closed under conjugation.)
 In \cite{E87} perfect 1-codes in a Cayley graph with connection set closed under conjugation were studied by way of equitable partitions, yielding a nonexistence result in terms of irreducible characters of the underlying group.
+In \cite{HBZ18} several results about when a normal subgroup of a finite group is a perfect $1$-code in some Cayley graph of the group were obtained.

 In \cite{T04} it was proved that there is no perfect 1-code in any Cayley graph on $\mathrm{SL}(2, 2^f)$, $f > 1$ with respect to any connection set closed under conjugation.
 In \cite{DS} a methodology for constructing E-chains of Cayley graphs was given and was used to construct infinite families of E-chains of Cayley graphs on symmetric groups, where an \emph{E-chain} is a countable family of nested graphs each containing a perfect 1-code.
-Perfect 1-codes in circulants were studied in \cite{OPR07, KM13}, and those in directed products of cycles were completely characterized in \cite{Ze}.
+Perfect 1-codes in circulants were studied in \cite{DSLW16, FHZ16, OPR07, KM13}, and those in directed products of cycles were completely characterized in \cite{Ze}.
 In \cite{MBG} sufficient conditions for Gaussian and Eisenstein-Jacobi graphs to contain perfect codes were given.
 Quotients of Gaussian graphs and their applications to constructing perfect codes were further discussed in \cite{MBCSG10}.
 In \cite{MBG09} a certain Cayley graph defined on the integer quaternions right-modulo a fixed nonzero element was introduced and perfect 1-codes in it were constructed.